The passage from the integral to the rational group ring in algebraic $K$-theory: The Whitehead spectrum and the spectrum

 We are ultimately interested in understanding the map

 Since our tool of choice, the Farrell-Jones conjecture, gives us a priori the full map on spectra $\textbf{K} \mathbb{Z}G \rightarrow \textbf{K} \mathbb{Q}G$, we would like to split off the superfluous data in a sensible way.
 This is where the Whitehead spectrum comes into play.
+Recall that $EG$ is the classifying space for the trivial family.
+We have the equivalence